singhkumarhemant/ruby6_blog_app/README.md

 # ruby6_blog_app

-first app using ruby on rails
+first app using ruby on rails by hks
 TODO :

 - Ruby version